Court seeks CBI's response on plea to revoke LOC against Aakar Patel | Law-Order

 - India

-A Delhi court on Wednesday sought a response from the CBI on a plea filed by former Amnesty International India chief Aakar Patel against a Look Out Circular (LOC) issued against him in a case of an alleged violation of Foreign Contributions Regulation Act (FCRA).
+A Delhi court on Wednesday sought a response from the CBI on a plea filed by former Amnesty International India Chief Aakar Patel, seeking a direction to remove a Lookout Circular (LOC) issued against him in a case of an alleged violation of Foreign Contributions Regulation Act (FCRA).

 Chief Metropolitan Magistrate Pawan Kumar issued notice to the probe agency and sought their reply by Thursday when the court will hear the matter further.

+“Let reply be called from the IO (investigating officer) with the directions that he shall remain present in the court on April 7,” the court said.

-Patel has further sought the court's permission to visit the USA to "take up his foreign assignment and lecture series organised by various universities" till May 30.
+It noted that the charge sheet was already filed and that too without the arrest of the accused.
+Patel also sought the court's permission to visit the USA to “take up his foreign assignment and lecture series organised by various universities” till May 30.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)